Understanding the Average Wrongful Death Settlement in Iowa and Illinois

 Certain damages, called loss of consortium and support, are not monetary in nature.
 They include:

 These damages are very real but hard to prove due to a lack of concrete evidence.
 Along with economic losses, a personal injury attorney can determine how to prove these more intangible, emotional losses.

-There are certain factors that may affect your recovery amount for a wrongful death suit.
-They may reduce recovery or bar recovery altogether.
+There are certain factors that may affect your compensation amount for wrongful death lawsuits.
+They may reduce recovery or bar wrongful death awards altogether.

 Your Loved One Was Partly at Fault